redelivre/redelivre/src/wp-content/plugins/fg-joomla-to-wordpress/readme.txt

 == Translations ==
 * English (default)
 * French (fr_FR)
+* Spanish (es_ES)
 * German (de_DE)
 * Russian (ru_RU)
+* Polish (pl_PL)
 * other can be translated

 == Changelog ==

+= 1.21.3 =
+* Fixed: "Warning: sprintf(): Too few arguments" message for image captions with %

+= 1.21.0 =
+* New translation: Spanish (thanks to Bradis García L.)

+= 1.20.1 =
+* Fixed: Use the modified post date if the creation date is empty
+* Fixed: Warning: array_key_exists() [function.array-key-exists]: The second argument should be either an array or an object

+= 1.19.3 =
+* Fixed: Some spaces were removed (due to the extra newlines removal)
+* Fixed: Better rule for the convert_post_attribs_to_array function
+* Fixed: "WordPress database error Field 'post_content' doesn't have a default value"

+= 1.19.0 =
+* New: Import the page breaks
+* New: Option to import the Joomla introtext in the post and in the excerpt
+* New: Use the show_intro article parameter to import the introtext in the content or not
+* Tested with WordPress 3.6.1

+= 1.18.0 =
+* New: Compatibility with Joomla 3.1
+* Fixed: Remove extra newlines

+= 1.17.0 =
+* New: Add automatically http:// at the beginning of the URL if it is missing
+* New: Option for the first image import
+* FAQ updated

+= 1.16.1 =
+* Fixed: syntax error, "unexpected '&lt;'" in version 1.16.0

+= 1.16.0 =
+* New: Option to import images with duplicate names
+* New translation: Polish (Thanks to Łukasz Z.)
+* FAQ updated

 = 1.15.2 =
 * Optimize the Joomla connection